 Pro Tip: Pesto is unlike other pasta sauces in that it should not be subject to high heat.
 That’s why this recipe calls for tossing the tortellini with pesto sauce off the heat.
 This dish is best served at room temperature (slightly warm or slightly cold is great too!).

-Storing this pesto tortellini
+Storing this tortellini with pesto recipe

 Any leftovers will keep in an airtight container in the fridge for up to 3 days.